npuente/SQL-queries/README.md

 Georgianna Chisholm has the most accounts with 15.
 After the drop from 15 to 11 the amount of accounts is pretty even.
 While I am only showing the top 10 here when I ran the query without a limit Brandie Riva, Hilma Busick, and Arica Stoltzfus also had 10 accounts.
+Note: the name of the Sales Reps was concatenated on a single data field using Excel, but this could be done directly on the query using the CONCAT function.

 ### Query 2: How many Sales Reps are there per Region?
 ![alt text](https://github.com/npuente/SQL-queries/blob/master/Images/q2.png?raw_true)